DriftCascade/DriftCascade-Site/site/content/blog/optimizing-fovmapping-with-raycastcommand.md

 }
 ```

-One quirk of Unity’s `RaycastCommand` is that there is no graceful way to only process part of a buffer.
-It doesn’t have a count command, and only accepts a `NativeArray`, and not a `NativeSlice`.
-So for the final batch when the array is only partially filled, rather than resizing the array, I fill the end positions with default `new RaycastCommand()`structs, which with a zero distance are hopefully close to a noop, and we don’t read those results.
+One quirk of Unity's `RaycastCommand` is that there is no graceful way to only process part of a buffer.
+It doesn't have a count command, and only accepts a `NativeArray`, and not a `NativeSlice`.
+So for the final batch when the array is only partially filled, rather than resizing the array, I fill the end positions with default `new RaycastCommand()` structs, which with a zero distance are hopefully close to a noop, and we don't read those results.

 ```csharp
 //Fill extras with empty commands